haosulab/SAPIEN/docs/source/tutorial/rendering/raytracing_renderer.rst

 .. _raytracing_renderer:

-Raytracing Renderer
+Ray tracing Renderer
 ==========================

 .. highlight:: python

 In this tutorial, you will learn the following:

-* Use of raytracing-based backend *Kuafu*
+* Use ray tracing in ``SapienRenderer``
-* Use of GPU-accelerated depth computing module *SimSense*
+* Use GPU-accelerated depth computing module *SimSense*

-The full script can be downloaded from :download:`kuafu.py <../../../../examples/rendering/kuafu.py>`, :download:`kuafu_mat.py <../../../../examples/rendering/kuafu_mat.py>`, :download:`kuafu_sensor.py <../../../../examples/rendering/kuafu_sensor.py>`, and :download:`kuafu_sensor_cuda.py <../../../../examples/rendering/kuafu_sensor_cuda.py>`
+The full script can be downloaded from :download:`rt.py <../../../../examples/rendering/rt.py>`, :download:`rt_mat.py <../../../../examples/rendering/rt_mat.py>`.

-Raytracing vs. rasterization
+Ray tracing vs. rasterization
 ------------------------------------

-In the previous tutorials, we have learned how to set up a basic scene with SAPIEN and acquire rendering results with `VulkanRenderer`.
-The `VulkanRenderer` is a high-efficiency rasterization-based renderer, making it suitable for data-intensive tasks such as reinforcement learning.
+In the previous tutorials, we have learned how to set up a basic scene with SAPIEN and acquire rendering results under the default settings using `SapienRenderer`.
+By default, `SapienRenderer` uses a high-efficiency rasterization-based rendering pipeline, making it suitable for data-intensive tasks such as reinforcement learning.

-However, though fast, the rasterization-based renderer is not physically-grounded, cannot render many real-world effects *e.g.* indirect lighting, realistic shadows, reflections and refractions, making the results overly *flat* and lack realism.
-On the other end, raytracing renderer simulates how rays interact with objects in a physically correct manner, and produces images that can be indistinguishable from those captured by a camera.
+However, though fast, the rasterization-based renderer is not physically-grounded, and cannot faithfully model many real-world effects, *e.g.*, indirect lighting, realistic shadows, reflections and refractions, making the results overly flat and lack realism.
+On the other end, ray tracing renderer simulates how light rays interact with objects in a physically correct manner, and produces images that can be indistinguishable from those captured by a camera.

 .. figure:: assets/rst_vs_rt.png
    :width: 540px